Answers to frequently asked questions can be found here.

 If your collaboration consists of more than two artists or you are registering under a group name, please contact us so that we can list the names correctly.

 Yes, but you must register separately as an individual and a collaboration.
-You can't use the same email address for both artist accounts and you can only enter two works in total.
+You can't use the same email address for both accounts and you can only enter two works in total, one on each account.

 Yes, but both the name fields on the registration form are mandatory, so if your pseudonym is a single word please register and purchase entry in your full billing name and then contact us.
 We will then change your billing name to your pseudonym on your account.

 We will email you a link to your artist account.
 Click the link to activate your account.
 You only need to click it once.
 If you click it a second time, you might get an error message but your account should still be active.